ngimb64/Kloud-Kraken/README.md

 - p5en.*
 - p6-b200.*

-My personal recommendation for most powerful cost effective selection is to use multiple instances of an affordable type like g6f.xlarge and let Kloud Kraken optimize by distributing data among multiple EC2 instances.
+My personal recommendation for most powerful cost effective selection is to use multiple instances of an affordable type like g4dn.xlarge and let Kloud Kraken optimize by distributing data among multiple EC2 instances.
 P-series are incredible machines, but they also can be very **EXPENSIVE**.
 Keep in mind even if the machine is only used 5 minutes a full hour rate will still be charged.
 The instance type selection really depends on the amount of data as the P-series are intended for processing insane amounts of data for high power computing.
-Even if the Telsa GPUs perform better the cost of G-series can be **substantially** less even with multiple instances which combined can achieve similar if not better results than one expensive instance.
+Even if the Telsa GPUs perform better the cost of G-series can be **substantially** less even with multiple instances which combined can achieve similar results than one very expensive instance.
 <br>